 Studio Flusser was founded at the start of the year 2016 with the conviction that we are on the forefront of the country’s photodocumentation of architecture, art, and design.
 We perceive the borders between those fields as traditionally interconnected.
 Our own connection stems from friendship of the founders which has, for over fifteen years, been testing the common interest in interpretation of an image.
 We do not rely purely on the ability to see and master the craft, but we also strive to cultivate the social space in its broader sense.
-The monicker Flusser is binding to us in terms of our program.
 Our clients are our partners, and the present is the time we have borrowed before the images that will come after our influence.

 THE MEN AND THE MACHINES